Chemical warfare (CW) agents are chemical MCWs developed by governments for wartime use and include

 All people with suspicious liquid on their skin need to be prioritized for immediate decontamination of the affected area.
 Patients can then be triaged for medical treatment based on their symptoms and signs.
 All patients exposed to nerve agents who have significant difficulty breathing or systemic effects should be triaged as immediate for medical treatment.

 Attention to Airway, Breathing, Circulation, Immediate Decontamination, and Drugs (the ABCDDs) is paramount.
-Bronchoconstriction may be so severe that ventilation may be impossible until atropine is given (see see Symptoms and Treatment of Specific Poisons ).
+Bronchoconstriction may be so severe that ventilation may be impossible until atropine is given (see Table 8: Symptoms and Treatment of Specific Poisons ).

 Two drugs are given, atropine and 2-pyridine aldoxime methyl chloride (2-PAM—also called pralidoxime).
 Atropine blocks the action of ACh.
 2-PAM reactivates AChE that has been phosphorylated by nerve agents (or OP insecticides) but that has not yet undergone aging.
 2-PAM reverses the peripheral effects of nerve agents, most importantly the paralysis of respiratory muscles, but has less pronounced effects in the CNS (eg, to reverse respiratory depression) and on smooth muscles and so is always given with atropine.